justsaycheese/pyautomailer/README.md

 - `pywin32` (for Outlook mode on Windows)
 - `tkinter` (bundled with Python on Windows)

-Install dependencies with `pip install extract_msg pandas openpyxl pywin32`.
+Install dependencies with `pip install -r requirements.txt`.
 For SMTP mode no additional Windows packages are required.

 ## Preparing Data